 Always be humble in everything you Think, Say and Do!

 Enda Gilbert-Rosette has been an educator for 25 years.
 She has a BA in Education and a Masters in Education specialising in English as an Additional Language and Dialect and Learning Difficulties from Edith Cowan University, Perth, Western Australia.
-Enda is the Deputy Principal at a Senior High Class in Perth.
+Enda is also an Internationally Certified Parental Burnout Practitioner and Holistic Life Coach.
 Her passion is connecting with the community and family she works with, and she values the role of mothers as she firmly believes that they are the anchor of the family.